ZEISS/enterprise-wasm/helpers/orderdata-ts/README.md

 # Helper to generate test data

-## use with local resource Rust implementation
+## use with local resources / Rust implementation

-in one terminal session from folder `/samples/spin-dapr-rs` start
+in one terminal session from folder [/samples/spin-dapr-rs](../../samples/spin-dapr-rs/) start

 ```
 ./run-local-resources.sh